 Planned works and their impact

 Activity has been taking place on site.
-2 weekend closures in April allowed for the construction of the new temporary road and the removal of parts of Queen Street Bridge.
+Overnight closures in November have allowed for further removal of Queen Street Bridge.
 The temporary road is in place while work continues on the project.

 The car park remains open.
 However, sections of the long stay car park have closed, resulting in fewer spaces being available.